jwsmith24/ai-finance-tool/README.md

   - Sucks when data isn't linear

 - Random Forest
-  - builds a ton of decision trees
+  - Builds a ton of decision trees
-  - each tree makes a prediction
+  - Each tree makes a prediction
-  - final result is either the average predication of all the trees (regression task) or the majority vote (classification task)
+  - Final result is either the average predication of all the trees (regression task) or the majority vote (classification task)
   - Great for data with complex relationships or non-linear data